TrendsAI-bit/Solanatokensincinerator/technical/api-reference.md

 # 📚 API Reference

-Complete reference guide for all APIs, functions, and interfaces used in Stellar Incinerator.
+Complete reference guide for all APIs, functions, and interfaces used in Bonkseus Incinerator.

 ## 🌐 External APIs